Noodulz/spicy-asian-mom/README.md

 ![demo](/src/images/ezdemoamb.gif)

 Note that this was made purely out of a parodical idea and that I mean no offense or seriousness.
 This is purely a homage to all the Asian kids out there with aggressively strict parents.

+Feel free to make pull requests or submit an issue for any other phrases you'd like to be put into Spicy Asian Mom Bot!
+I'll gladly take more into consideration ;)